larseggert/ietf-and-trust/draft-eggert-ietf-and-trust.md

 {{TAV2}} charges the Trust to

->use reasonable efforts to secure contributions or commitments from third parties to contribute or make available sufficient funds to or on behalf of the Trust to administer the Trust and to maintain the Trust Assets
+>(...) use reasonable efforts to secure contributions or commitments from third parties to contribute or make available sufficient funds to or on behalf of the Trust to administer the Trust and to maintain the Trust Assets (...)

 Under {{?RFC8711}}, the IETF LLC is responsible for raising money on behalf of the IETF, specifically to avoid confusion about who is